All Episodes

 Maynard Jackson welcomed me to the city of Atlanta the day that I arrived there.

-I mean, real just opened Welcome to Atlanta.
+I mean, just opened welcome to Atlanta.

 And I was like, wow, that was pretty impressive for me.

-And uh I got to interview him and and just all of these people, and you realize there's an incredible amount of bravery.
+And I got to interview him and just all of these people.

 Take politics out of it.

-I know that a lot of you know, Joseph Lowry, Andy Young, they never agreed with my politics, but they'd come on my show, and you see what, you know, when they would march, and then you've got hoses turned on you and dogs turned on you, and mobs that hate you, and they'd march.
+And you see what, you know, when they would march and then you've got hoses turned on you and dogs turned on you and mobs that hate you and they'd march.

 And, you know, in the case I know John Lewis, Congressman Lewis, I literally had a brick thrown at this man's skull that hit him.